 10 – 11th day: Marrakesh – Essaouira

 Essaouira is many tourists’ darling!
-Previously known as Mogador to the Portuguese inhabitants, it is a charming small town on the coast well- known for local handicrafts, especially thuja wood furniture, carving and small artefacts, sold in innumerable shops along the windy streets.
+Previously known as Mogador to the Portuguese inhabitants, it is a charming small town on the coast well- known for local handicrafts, especially thuja wood furniture, carving and small artifacts, sold in innumerable shops along the windy streets.

 Orson Wells filmed “Othello” here, making especially the Portuguese ramparts famous in its opening scene.
 Visit the women’s cooperative where argane nuts are processed by hand into one of the most versatile oils; delicious in salads and a treat for the skin.

-At the sea front, the customer chooses a selection of freshly caught fish to have prepared on the spot.
+At the seafront, the customer chooses a selection of freshly caught fish to have prepared on the spot.
 The surfing opportunities and the beach make it an ideal spot for coastal lovers.
 Essaouira has a favourable micro-climate; mild in winter and cool in summer.

 This is a truly favourite place to chill after a trip to the desert – on the beach, in the little cafés by the port or wandering in and out of all the little shops.
 The nights are spent in a riad in the town.